 And 5313623 redirects is actually 10627246 pages to crawl

 And that’s only in the case of single redirects.
-But sometimes we can find long redirect chains, such as the one you can see below:
+Sometimes we find longer redirect chains, such as the one you can see below:

 How to take care of internal redirects

-- Perform a full crawl of your website with one of the many are many tools such as Ryte, DeepCrawl, SiteBulb or Screaming Frog.
-Never used any of these?
+- Perform a full crawl of your website with one of the many tools such as Ryte, DeepCrawl, SiteBulb, or Screaming Frog.
+Never used crawlers before?
 Then you should definitely visit our Beginners Guide To Crawling (and if you’re struggling with which crawler to choose, please read The Ultimate Guide to SEO Crawlers).

 - After the crawl, identify the redirected URLs that the tool encountered, as well as the source page where the given link is placed.
 In Screaming Frog, you can use Bulk Export > Response Codes > Redirections (3XX) Inlinks for redirects, and Redirect & Canonical Chains report to find redirect chains (and check out this link if you wish to learn how to export such data in Sitebulb):

-- Update the links found on the source pages, so they all point to the destination URLs (HTTP status code 200) directly.
+- Update the links found on the source pages so that they all point to the destination URLs (HTTP status code 200) directly.

-- Unnecessary non-canonicals using canonical links isn’t a bad thing by itself.
+Unnecessary non-canonicals using canonical links isn’t a bad thing by itself.
 In fact, it is recommended by Google as a way of dealing with duplicate content.
 However, you have to keep in mind that every canonicalized page is problematic (why crawl a duplicate when the bot might spend this time visiting a more valuable page?).
-Additionally, while visiting a duplicate, the bot would have to check the canonical page, to ensure it actually is duplicate content resulting in yet another unnecessary set of requests sent to the server.
+Additionally, while visiting a duplicate, the bot needs to compare it to the canonical page and make sure it actually is duplicate content.
+This results in yet another unnecessary set of requests sent to the server.